SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### How long does it take to get a Spartacus-based storefront up and running?

 Assuming a vanilla SAP Commerce Cloud B2C backend is up and running and configured to accept OCC API calls, a developer can get create a Spartacus-based storefront within 10 minutes.
-See [these step-by-step instructions](https://github.com/SAP/cloud-commerce-spartacus-storefront/wiki/Setup-and-Installation).
+See [Building the Spartacus Storefront from Libraries]({{ site.baseurl }}{% link _pages/install/building-the-spartacus-storefront-from-libraries.md %}).

 ### Is there a demo of a Spartacus-based storefront available?